Empaths and Work

 Ideal Jobs/Careers and Those to Avoid

 Practically speaking, it is best if the work is something you truly love to do.
-Empaths’ sensitive systems will degrade and breakdown creating physical and/or mental illness if we don’t take proper care of it with good environments.
+Empaths’ sensitive systems will degrade and breakdown creating physical and/or mental illness if we don’t take proper care of it with good environments and work that is in alignment with our morals and values.

 Here are some career recommendations and cautions from Dr. Judith Orloff, MD and empath expert.